-Through our 56 dedicated volunteers and support from the Ontario Trillium Foundation, our organizational mentor Open Doors for Lanark Children and Youth, Children’s Mental Health of Leeds-Grenville and many other generous donors, we provide the following programming for anyone suspected to have FASD and their caregivers.
+We provide programs with the help of 56 dedicated volunteers.
+We are supported by the Ontario Trillium Foundation, our organizational mentor Open Doors for Lanark Children and Youth, Children’s Mental Health of Leeds-Grenville, and many other generous donors.
+These programs support individuals suspected to have FASD and their caregivers.

 Caregiver Support